 Sitting inland, Riyadh has a dry desert climate.
-Summers are long, hot and dry – highs average around 43°C (109°F) with average lows dipping to around 27°C (81°F).
-In mid-winter, daily highs may only reach to 19°C and lows around 10°C (50°F).
+Summers are long, hot and dry – highs average around 43°C (109°F), with average lows dipping to around 27°C (81°F).
+In mid-winter, daily highs may only reach 19°C and lows around 10°C (50°F).
 You will notice a significant lack of humidity.

-Dust storms are a common occurence at least a few times a year.
+Dust storms are a common occurrence at least a few times a year.

 Jeddah – Red Sea Coast

 The coastal city of Jeddah experiences slightly cooler summer maximums, though still expect around 39°C (103°F) and high humidity.
 In mid-winter, expect fairly pleasant daytime highs of 24.5°C (76°F) and lows of 20°C (68°F).
 Rainfall is sparse, though thunderstorms can occur.

 Sea temperatures in Jeddah reach a rather warm 31.6°C (88.9°F) in mid-summer and drop to only 26.3°C 79°F in winter.